agoldst/dfrtopics/README.md

 ## Browsing the model interactively

-Now in alpha release: another project of mine, [dfr-browser](http://agoldst.github.io/dfr-browser), which makes topic models of DfR data into a javascript-based interactive browser.
+Another project of mine, [dfr-browser](http://agoldst.github.io/dfr-browser), makes topic models from this package into a javascript-based interactive browser.
 To browse a model created in dfrtopics, use the package function `dfr_browser` (see the function documentation for more detail).

 ## A note on licensing